blairlearn/cgov-load-test/README.md

 Note that the Size assertion is presently disabled as it doesn't report the size of the content body reliably.
 The MD5Hex assertion is, so far, reliable.

+Assertions for the 404 status tests will **always** fail.
+Because the page being tested doesn't exist.

 ## Configuration

-Paths to generate traffic against are listed in `data-files/url-list.csv`.
+Files containing paths to generate traffic against are listed in `data-files/`.

+- `200.csv` - Expected to return status 200, has path, file size, and MD5 hash.
+- `30x.csv` - Expected to return 300-series status.
+Path-only
+- `404.csv` - Expected to return status 404.
+Path-only

 There are two configuration points in `config/config.properties`.